-Alina is excited to join Usdan's Music Department as a faculty member for the first time this summer.
+Alina joined Usdan's Music Department as a faculty member in 2021.
 Alina is a professional concert pianist and chamber musician best known for her innovative approach to presentation of classical music and superb command of her instrument.
 Alina has performed in over a dozen countries with venues and collaborations including the Kharkov State Philharmonic and State Opera Theatre Orchestras, The Imperial Valley Symphony Orchestra, the New York Symphonic Ensemble Orchestra, Carnegie Hall, the Morse Recital Hall, the Concerto Takes Manhattan Series at Yamaha Hall, the Smithsonian Museum and Library of Congress.

 Alina has released two albums including “Sonatas” and “Moving Pictures”.
 She is one of few classical pianists that completed both Bachelor and Master degrees at The Juilliard School of Music on full scholarship; and was also awarded the Fannie Gottlieb-Harkavi Scholarship and Susan Rose Piano Scholarship.
 Her awards include top prizes in Senigallia International Competition, the Grace Welsh International Competition and the California Young Artist International Competition.
 Kiryayeva has been honored by Ukrainian President Leonid Kravchuk, with the State Award for Achievements in Arts.